LewlieStudios/SFTP-FS-VSC-Extension/README.md

 * `sftpfs.behavior.notification.upload.fileSize`: (Upload): Display a progress notification when a file exceeds the specified size in kilobytes, making it easy to track the current upload progress.
 * `sftpfs.behavior.notification.download.fileSize`: (Download): Display a progress notification when a file exceeds the specified size in kilobytes, making it easy to track the current upload progress.

+### 📦 Cache
+* `sftpfs.cache.metadata.files.seconds`: How long, in seconds, should file metadata be kept in the cache to improve certain operations, such as directory listing and uploading/downloading multiple files.

 ### 🦊 Pool configuration

 > The app uses two types of pools: a **passive** pool and a **heavy** pool.